joindin/joindin-api/README.md

 #### Inline Documentation

-For inline documentation we recommend the use of PHPDoc-compatible documentation blocks - for more information, see the draft [PHP FIG PSR-5 PHPDoc Standard](https://github.com/phpDocumentor/fig-standards/blob/master/proposed/phpdoc.md)
+For inline documentation we recommend the use of PHPDoc-compatible documentation blocks - for more information, see the draft [PHP FIG PSR-5 PHPDoc Standard](https://github.com/phpDocumentor/fig-standards/blob/master/proposed/phpdoc.md).

-- although we request that you refrain from employing the ```@author``` tag.
+Note that we do not use the ```@author``` tag.

 ### Generating the API Docs